ajaust/precice-parallel-solverdummies/README.md

-# Parallel solver dummy README
+# Parallel solver dummies for preCICE

-This repository currently contains two solver dummies for the coupling library [preCICE](https://github.com/precice/precice) that can be executed in parallel.
+This repository currently contains three solver dummies for the coupling library [preCICE](https://github.com/precice/precice) that can be executed in parallel.
 The solver dummies can also be mixed with each other, i.e., each solver can play any role in the coupling!

 Current solver dummies included
 - C++ solver dummy: `cpp/solverdummy-cpp-parallel.cpp`